Is Quasar Optical Variability a Damped Random Walk?: Discussion

 where $s\equiv \tau_i/\tau$, $\sigma^2(s\tau)$ is the amplitude of process $i$, and $P(s, \gamma)$ is the probability density function for the process on time scales $\tau$.
 The combination of $P(s, \gamma)\sigma^2(s\tau)$ is then the inverse Laplace transform of the powered exponential~\citep{johnston2006}.
 For $\gamma=1$~(DRW), $P(s, \gamma)$ is a Dirac $\delta$ function at $s=1$, so there is only one process operating at one timescale $\tau$.
 Adding several weaker processes with different time scales would then appear as a scatter about $\gamma=1$, but would be difficult to distinguish from a single DRW model.
 This is similar in spirit with the work of ~\cite{kelly2011}, where they modeled quasar optical variability as a linear mixture of different DRW processes and found it generally provides no better fit than a single DRW model.
 In the toy model adopted by ~\cite{dexter2011}, they matched the observed DRW variability by exciting many independent fluctuating zones with exactly the same $\tau=200$ days in the accretion disc, and then argued that the resulting change in the effective temperature profile of the disk would explain the observed discrepancies between thin disc sizes inferred from gravitational microlensing of lensed quasars and their optical luminosities~\citep{morgan2010}.

-On short time scales, it would be useful to have occasional campaigns in which OGLE sampled shorter time scales with longer integration times to fill in these time baselines with higher precision data.
+It would be useful to have occasional campaigns in which OGLE sampled shorter time scales with longer integration times to fill in these time baselines with higher precision data.
 On long time scales, the OGLE-IV project is already extending the light curves, so it will become increasingly possible to explore the long time scale behavior of individual quasars.
-The continuing spectroscopic surveys by~\cite{kozowski2012} will also greatly increase the number of confirmed quasars with OGLE light curves.
+As the behavior on long time scales~(decades) becomes better constrained, it will also be easier to constrain the short time scales~(months to years) because there will be less freedom due to covariances between the parameters.
+The continuing spectroscopic surveys by~\cite{kozlowski2012} will also greatly increase the number of confirmed quasars with OGLE light curves.
 DES~\citep{the_dark_energy_survey_collaboration2005}, LSST~\citep{ivezic2008} and Pan-STARRS~\citep{kaiser2002} will carry out similar extensions for the SDSS Stripe 82 quasars but generally at lower cadence (albeit for larger numbers of objects).
 Given a larger sample it wll also be possible to search for correlations of the apparent deviations from the DRW model with other physical characteristics of the quasars (luminosity, wavelength, etc.).